-Please join the Atlantic Council Global Energy Center on Friday, January 8, 11 a.m. -12 p.m.
-EST for a virtual discussion on how the next ten years will be critical to meeting the world’s 2050 net zero climate goals.
-His Royal Highness The Prince of Wales will deliver introductory remarks in which he will highlight the role of the private sector in the energy transition.
-Following these remarks, Bill Brown, the CEO of NET Power, will provide the keynote presentation on the importance of carbon capture solutions in meeting the climate targets.
-The subsequent question and answer segment will feature industry leaders Vicki Hollub, President and CEO of Occidental Petroleum Corporation and Trude Sundset, CEO of Gassnova.
-Ambassador Richard Morningstar, Founding Chairman of the Atlantic Council Global Energy Center will moderate the event.
+On January 8, 2021, the Atlantic Council Global Energy Center hosted Bill Brown, the chief executive officer of NET Power, for a discussion on how the next ten years will be critical to meeting the world’s 2050 net-zero climate goals.
+His Royal Highness The Prince of Wales delivered introductory remarks highlighting the role of the private sector in the energy transition before Brown provided the keynote presentation on the importance of carbon capture solutions in hitting climate targets.
+The subsequent question and answer segment featured Vicki Hollub, president and chief executive officer of Occidental Petroleum Corporation, and Trude Sundset, chief executive officer of Gassnova.
+Ambassador Richard Morningstar, founding chairman of the Atlantic Council Global Energy Center, moderated the event.

 His Royal Highness The Prince of Wales

 Bill Brown, Co-founder and Chief Executive Officer of NET Power, LLC and 8 Rivers Capital, LLC

 Previously, Bill was a professor at Duke University and had an extensive career on Wall Street, where he held leadership positions at Goldman Sachs & Co., AIG International, and Morgan Stanley.
 At the beginning of his career, Bill was a lawyer, leaving law while a partner at Sidley Austin.
 A native North Carolinian, Bill has two bachelors degrees from MIT and a juris doctorate (JD) degree from Duke Law School.